neoforged/Documentation/docs/datastorage/capabilities.md

 ## Block capability invalidation
 :::info
 Invalidation is exclusive to block capabilities.
-Entity and item stack capabilities do not need to be invalidated.
+Entity and item stack capabilities cannot be cached and do not need to be invalidated.
 :::

 To make sure that caches can correctly update their stored capability, **modders must call `level.invalidateCapabilities(pos)` whenever a capability changes, appears, or disappears**.